splunk/splunk-platform-automator/README.md

-:bangbang: Due to the bug [#35398](https://github.com/ansible/ansible/issues/35398) Ansible 2.5+ does not work with Splunkenizer!
+:bangbang: Ansible 2.5+ not yet supported with Splunkenizer!
+Due to changes in 2.5+ I need to rework some code.
+See [#35398](https://github.com/ansible/ansible/issues/35398) and [delegate_to, include_role with loops](https://medium.com/opsops/ansible-2-5-delegate-to-and-include-role-20cd7e67008e)

 :white_check_mark: Ansible 2.4.3.0 is good to go with Splunkenizer.
 Install with this and switch back to good version.
 Switch also needed when doing `brew upgrade`.
 ```